 This system would suit growers who are growing small, quick growing plants for example different types of lettuce, herbs and baby greens.

 All NFT systems work in the same basic way – Nutrient solution is pumped up from the reservoir to a manifold which connects a large tube to a series of smaller ones.
 Each one of the small tubes will run your nutrient solution to one side of each of your sloped growing channels with the plants in it.
 A very thin layer of the nutrient solution flows through each channel where your plants are to the other side.
 As it flows, it passes by each plant and wets their roots that are hanging down onto the bottom of the channel.
-Your plants are suspended in your channel by placing already started seedlings in cubes of Rockwool or net pots filled with growing medium into small holes in the top of your channel.
+Your plants are suspended in your channel by placing seedlings (which have been germinated in cubes of Rockwool or Peat Pellets) into Net Pots.
+The Net Pots slot into the holes you have created on the top of your channel.
 The roots of each seedling hangs down to the bottom of the channel where they absorb their nutrients from your flowing solution.
 Any excess nutrient solution that has not been sucked up by the plants roots will flow to the other end of the channel and is then guided back to the reservoir where it will be recirculated through the channels again.

 This way your plants roots are getting more than enough water/moisture from the nutrient solution that flows passed them and the roots also get plenty of oxygen from the air surrounding them in the channel to keep them fresh and healthy.